 We are committed to meeting the needs of all groups of students within our school.
-The School fully meets the requirements of the amended Disability Discrimination Act.
+St Martin's Prep fully meets the requirements of the amended Disability Discrimination Act.
 All reasonable steps are taken to ensure that these students are not placed at a substantial disadvantage compared with any other student.

-The School has an accessibility plan to support the inclusion of all pupils, The School is committed to providing an environment that allows disabled students access to the areas of learning where possible.
+St Martin's Prep has an accessibility plan to support the inclusion of all pupils, St Martin's Prep is committed to providing an environment that allows disabled students access to the areas of learning where possible.
 We can provide specialist desks and chairs for students with limited motor-coordination skills.